Privacy-preserving Meta-analysis through Low-Rank Basis Hunting: Proofs

-\begin{proof} [Proof of Theorem~\ref{thm:spa_pure}] We follow the proof of Theorem B.1 in \cite{jin2024improved}.
+We follow the proof strategy of Theorem B.1 in \cite{jin2024improved}.
 The proof consists of two steps.
 In Step 1, we study the first iteration of SPA and show that $\hat g_1$ falls in the neighborhood of a true basis function.
 In Step 2, we recursively study the remaining iterations.

-\textbf{Step 1: Analysis of the first iteration of SPA.}
+\paragraph{Step 1: Analysis of the first iteration of SPA.}

 We begin by analyzing the first iteration of SPA.
 For notational convenience, write